 How to use the above fretboard diagram:

-- Improve over a C Major backing track by playing any of the above notes
+- Improvise over a C Major backing track by playing any of the above notes

 - Learn to find chord shapes that fit with the highlighted notes

 - Practice scale runs between any two points on the fretboard

 - Memorize the notes on the fretboard one string at a time

 The C Major scale is the most important scale to learn so it’s worth spending the time to memorize the above notes.

 To memorize the above notes, read through this guide on memorizing the fretboard.
 The guide will show you how to break the fretboard down into easy parts to memorize.

 C Major Scale in Guitar TAB and Standard Notation

 The below Guitar TAB and standard notation show four examples of the C Major scale: